 Please go to the Statistics page to learn more.

-Please view the OARnet Contact Policy and listed contact roles.
-Your Administrative contact oversees your Gateway authorization and organization’s overall compliance of the Contact Policy.
+To learn how OARnet uses contacts please read the OARnet Contact Policy and listed contact roles.
+Your Administrative contact oversees your organization's Gateway authorization and organization’s overall compliance of the Contact Policy.
 However, they do not need to be a Gateway Editor though we recommend they be one.

 Gateway Users: Authorized individuals who have registered for an account on the Gateway.
 Those individuals have a user name and password and can view the resources on Gateway.